When you crave takeout, but don’t want to load up on saturated fat and sodium, try this quick, crunchy, meatless one-dish meal.

 2 tablespoons sugar -

-2 tablespoons soy sauce -
+2 tablespoons soy sauce (lowest sodium available) -

 2 tablespoons balsamic vinegar -